 The problem

 I can’t draw to save my life.
 I’ve tried, I’ve practiced, and I’m still kind of shit.
-So when it came time to animate the logo, I had two options: get better at art or make it move in code.
-Given that I don’t plan on taking up any new hobbies, Manim was the obvious choice.
+That left two options: get better at art or make the logo move in code.
+I don’t plan on taking up any new hobbies, so Manim it was.

 Manim over matter